 This example will show you how to change the android device screen orientation ( horizontal to vertical vice versa ) and how to avoid activity restart during the screen orientation change.

-When you create android project in android studio, there are a lot of activity templates you can choose which provided by android studio.
-For android beginners, basic activity and empty activity always make them confused.
-So what the difference between them, let me tell you now.
+When you create the android project in android studio, there are a lot of activity templates you can choose which are provided by android studio.
+For android beginners, the basic activity and the empty activity always make them confused.
+So what is the difference between them, let me tell you now.

 This article will tell you how to pass custom type object via intent between two activities.
 It is not difficult, you just need to make your custom class either implement java.io.Serializable or android.os.Parcelable interface.